 Hugo set his pen down.
 “I wasn’t aware there was anything in need of fixing.”
 Except the matter of Her Grace.
 “Anything within my purview, that is.”

 Clermont positively bristled with an edgy nervousness.
-He rubbed his patrician nose in a manner that was decidedly unmannered.
+He rubbed his nose in a manner that was decidedly unmannered.
 “There’s something else.
 It’s come up just this morning.”
-Inexplicably, he glanced out the window, and his frown grew.
+He glanced out the window, and his frown grew.

 The library in Clermont’s London home was two floors off the ground, and claimed an uninspiring view.
 There was nothing to see out the window but a Mayfair square.
 Autumn had turned green leaves to brown and yellow.
-A small bit of fading grass and a few dingy shrubberies ringed a wrought iron bench, upon which a woman was seated.
-Her face was occluded by a wide-brimmed bonnet made of some pink fabric.
+A small bit of fading grass and a few dingy shrubberies ringed a wrought-iron bench, upon which a woman was seated.
+Her face was occluded by a wide-brimmed bonnet decorated with a thin pink ribbon.